Shahril Jantan: Return to SAFFC

 Shahril was named the Warriors' Player of the Year for 2009 season.

+Home United

+In 2013, Shahril joined Home United on a two-years contract before deciding to retire at the end of the 2015 season.

 International career

 In 1998, Shahril got his first national team call-up as an 18-year-old, against Brunei.
 With injuries to first choice keeper Rezal Hassan and the unavailability of others, Shahril got his chance, thanks to then Head Coach Vincent Subramaniam.

 His full international debut came against Uruguay on 21 May 2002.

 The 2002 Tiger Cup would prove a disappointing end to what should have been a memorable year for Shahril, and the young keeper bore the brunt of much criticism.
 His last National team call-up was after being in the Singapore Squad that won the now defunct 2004 Tiger Cup.

-Life After Football
+Coaching career

+Youth

+In January 2016, Shahril joined Tampines Rovers as the club goalkeeper Coach for the U15 & U17 team.

+Geylang International

+In January 2019, Shahril joined Geylang International as the club goalkeeper Coach for the first team playing in the 2019 Singapore Premier League on a year contract until February 2020.

+Lion City Sailors

+In July 2020, Shahril was the academy goalkeeper coach for the newly privatised club, Lion City Sailors where in July 2022, he was promoted to the club Head Of Foundation.

+Personal life

 Shahril graduated with a bachelor's degree in sports management from the University of Wolverhampton back in 2013 while still playing professional football.
-Upon his retirement at the end of the 2015 S-League season, Shahril worked as an Assistant Project Manager at RED CARD Global.
+Upon his retirement at the end of the 2015 S.League season, Shahril worked as an Assistant Project Manager at RED CARD Global.
 In July 2016, Shahril joined Students Care Services in the Social Service Sector as a Programme Executive.
 Shahril is currently with the same organization which is now called SHINE Children & Youth Services holding the designation of a Senior Social Work Associate.

 Shahril is also actively coaching goalkeepers during his free time and has worked at various Football Academies and Football Clubs like ANZA, Turf City Academy, St Michael's Soccer Academy, AC Milan Academy, Brazilian Jericho Academy, Tampines Rovers Football Club and Geylang International Football Club.